Home Health Care Accreditation, Private Duty and Medicare Accreditation

-So, what is the difference in home health care accreditation, Private Duty Accreditation and Medicare Accreditation?
+So, what is the difference between home health care accreditation, Private Duty Accreditation, and Medicare Accreditation?
 The difference is Medicare.
 In many states, home health care accreditation for Medicare Accreditation is not available to new home health care business startups leaving Private Duty Accreditation as the only option.
 Otherwise, most new home health care business startups are detracted from pursuing home health care accreditation, Medicare Accreditation due to the high capitalization requirement imposed by Medicare.
-In most areas the average Medicare capitalization requirement is $60,000, but can range anywhere from $20,000 to $160,000 depending on the state and county your home health care business is located.
+In most areas, the average Medicare capitalization requirement is $60,000 but can range anywhere from $20,000 to $160,000 depending on the state and county your home health care business is located.

-The process of home health care accreditation for Medicare Accreditation and Private Duty Accreditation is not exactly the same, but will be found to be very similar.
+The process of home health care accreditation for Medicare Accreditation and Private Duty Accreditation is not the same but will be found to be very similar.
 This process of home health care accreditation requires a 3rd party home health care accrediting body to audit your home health care business.
-This is an intense process and will require that you know all of the ins and outs of home health care accreditation, be it Medicare Accreditation or Private Duty Accreditation prior to proceeding.
+This is an intense process and will require that you know all of the ins and outs of home health care accreditation, be it Medicare Accreditation or Private Duty Accreditation before proceeding.
 There are only 3 home health care accreditation organizations in the United States.
-They are CHAP, ACHC and JCAHO.
+They are CHAP, ACHC, and JCAHO.
 The CHAP Accrediting Body is considered to be the best choice for home health care accreditation specifically.
-JCAHO, although better known, is known for its industry leading hospital accreditation as this is their specialty.
+JCAHO, although better known, is known for its industry-leading hospital accreditation as this is their specialty.
 As far as consistent site surveyors and relevant home health care accreditation policy changes are concerned, the CHAP Accrediting Body is the #1 choice for home health care accreditation, whether Medicare Accreditation or Private Duty Accreditation is the goal.

-Once your 855a Medicare Application is approved, you will need to have 10 patients in place prior to proceeding with the CHAP Medicare Accreditation process.
+Once your 855a Medicare Application is approved, you will need to have 10 patients in place before proceeding with the CHAP Medicare Accreditation process.
 Once these patients are in place and your 855a Medicare Application is approved, we will contact the CHAP Accrediting body to schedule the CHAP site survey.
 The CHAP Accrediting body will conduct an unannounced visit within 90 days.
-The CHAP Medicare Accreditation process requires a 3 day site visit.
-The CHAP Accrediting body will visit 5 of your 7 required active patients (3 of the 10 patients can already be discharged prior to the CHAP Accrediting Body’s arrival).
+The CHAP Medicare Accreditation process requires a 3-day site visit.
+The CHAP Accrediting body will visit 5 of your 7 required active patients (3 of the 10 patients can already be discharged before the CHAP Accrediting Body’s arrival).

 Our home health care consultants will visit your home health care business at your office location before the CHAP Accrediting Body arrives to prepare you for the CHAP Private Duty Accreditation site audit.
 Our home health care consultants will consult your private duty home health care business staff during the CHAP Private Duty Accreditation Audit and complete any necessary Plan of Corrections.
 Once your private duty home health care business achieves accreditation, you can then proceed with Medicaid and Insurance Company enrollment.